kprpg/ContainerMonitoring/README.md

 ## Introduction
-This project provides the below monitoring capabilities
+This demo scenario showcase below monitoring capabilities
-- Showcase the difference between monitored and non-monitored cluster
+- Showcase the difference between monitored and non-monitored Azure kubernetes cluster
-- Container insight and health monitoring for AKS resources
-- Help in identification of bug and root cause analysis
+- Health monitoring of AKS cluster including both container insights and managed Prometheus.
+- Publishing metrics from Prometheus workspace to Azure managed Grafana

 ## Azure Monitor for Containers
 This solution has been used to create an AKS monitoring scenario in the contoso demo environment, and can also be used by users to create replica in their own azure environment.

+## Implementation of Managed Prometheus
+This solution has also been used for Implementation of Managed Prometheus By Seclecting a appropriate flag " PrometheusDeployment" we can deploy Azure managed prometheus for the same scenario which is powerful tool that enables you to monitor and manage your applications and infrastructure more effectively, providing you with real-time insights and helping you quickly identify and resolve issues and also visualize data using Grafana dashboards.

 ## Contents